okstate-maps/guide-georeferencing-McCaslandmaps/index.md

  ![Control Point](images/ControlPoint.PNG)

  6. Continue this step until enough control points are added for the desired transformation.
-The more control points that are added, the more precise the transformation will be.
-It is also best to have the control points evenly distributed throughout the map to reduce the chances of a skewed image.

  ![Control Points](images/ControlPoints.PNG)

- *Note: Spline is the preferred transformation for accuracy and requires 10 or more control points, but there are other transformations when this number of control points is not possible.
+*Note: A minimum of four control points should be placed. **Spline** is the preferred transformation for accuracy and requires 10 or more control points, but there are other transformations when this number of control points is not possible.
+The more control points that are added, the more precise the transformation will be.
+Also, it is best to have the control points evenly distributed throughout the map to reduce the chances of transformation error.*

  ##### Transforming the Image
  Transforming the image allows the raster image to be manipulated so the control points overlap.